jotego/jts16/README.md

 These items need double checking on the PCB

 * How much shadow is created by sprite palette 3F?
-The core assumes a 25% attenuation
+The core assumes 25% attenuation

 # Clocks